 Here are a few more things we learned through experience:

-- Even non-tech-savvy kids today have the resources and where-with-all to figure out how to get past any security measures you may have implemented on you computers or your home network.
+- Even non-tech-savvy kids today have the resources and where-with-all to figure out how to get past any security measures you may have implemented on your computers or your home network.

 - The torrenting sites are so widely used and 'polished' (for lack of a better word) that even adults who are relatively tech-savvy, can innocently become involved with them.
 This is especially because there is a very large "gray area" when it comes to media that is free.

-- Because torrenting sites and software are not illegal per se, and there are legitimate sites that use the technology to share free public domain types of media, there aren't easy answers for parents to address this subject with their kids.
+Because torrenting sites and software are not illegal per se, and there are legitimate sites that use the technology to share free public domain types of media.
+Thus there aren't easy answers for parents to address this subject with their kids.
 But here are a few suggestions:

 - Talk about torrenting or peer-to-peer (p2p) sites with your family and make sure that everyone knows about them, the risks involved, and to approach free media of any kind cautiously.

 - Even after you have this conversation with your kids, don't assume that they entirely understand both the technology and the dangers the way you do.
-We were pretty shocked to find after having the kids on board with wanting to fix things, that they still had files on their computers and were using sites that were dangerous, primarily because it was so ingrained in their generations' media habits that sites they thought were safe and legal, really weren't.
+We were pretty shocked to find after having the kids on board with wanting to fix things, that they still had files on their computers and they were still using sites that were dangerous, primarily because this technology is so ingrained in their generations' media habits that sites they thought were safe and legal, really weren't.

 - If you have kids going away to college, it's important to revisit the topic periodically when they come home, since torrenting is so completely ingrained in their generation's culture.
 It's very likely that pretty much any device they come home with will have torrent apps running on them continuously in the background that they forget about stopping when they are home visiting.
 It's not easy to enforce a 'no torrent' mandate, but in my experience, it's not only advised, but necessary, since internet threats continue to flourish.